awsdocs/amazon-redshift-management-guide/doc_source/authorizing-redshift-service.md

 1. The new role is available to all users on clusters that use the role\.
 To restrict access to only specific users on specific clusters, or to clusters in specific regions, edit the trust relationship for the role\.
 For more information, see [Restricting access to IAM roles](#authorizing-redshift-service-database-users)\.

 1. Associate the role with your cluster\.
 You can associate an IAM role with a cluster when you create the cluster, or you add the role to an existing cluster\.
 For more information, see [Associating IAM roles with clusters](copy-unload-iam-role.md#copy-unload-iam-role-associating-with-clusters)\.
+**Note**
+To restrict access to specific data, use an IAM role that grants the least privileges required\.

 ## Restricting access to IAM roles<a name="authorizing-redshift-service-database-users"></a>